 The Agency has several debt covenants contained in the master indentures of trust.
-Management of the Agency represents that the Agency was in compliance with all of its covenants during and as of the year ended June 30, 2007.
+Management of the Agency represents that the Agency was in compliance with all of its covenants as of and for the year ended June 30, 2008.

 While toll revenue has increased over the last several years and the Agency continues to pay its operating costs and debt service, revenue has not grown as fast as originally projected when the bonds were issued.
-Since 2000, the Agency has taken numerous measures to help bridge the gap between actual and projected revenue, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the Orange County bankruptcy settlement, and reducing operational costs by competitively bidding the major operations related contracts.
-The Agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion it was anticipated that compliance would not be maintained as early as fiscal year 2007.
+Since 2000, the Agency has taken numerous measures to help bridge the gap between actual and projected revenue, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the Orange County bankruptcy settlement, and reducing operational costs by transitioning to a new customer service vendor.
+The Agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion it was anticipated that compliance would not be maintained as early as FY 2007.